Our Rich History

 The Idaho Rocky Mountain Club opened to guests June 25, 1930 with the completion of the main lodge, nine guest cabins, a hydroelectric plant, fishpond, and hot springs pool.
 In 1994 the Idaho Rocky Mountain Ranch was added to the National Register of Historic Places as an example of the architecture of the period.

 In 1942, Paul sold the Ranch to Austrian clothing manufacturer and skiing enthusiast Joseph Lanz.
 He sold it to Idaho automobile dealer, Edmund Bogert in 1952.
 From 1952-1977 Bogert raised award-winning hay and the Rokmor herd, and in 1977 his daughter, Rozalys Smith, reopened the IRMR as a guest ranch.
-Current owners Courtney and Steve Kapp and Diana Kapp and David Singer purchased the Ranch in 2005.
+Current stewards Courtney and Steve Kapp and Diana Kapp and David Singer purchased the Ranch in 2005.

 Preservation of the Ranch’s history and architecture was paramount as the Kapp-Singer family upgraded Ranch facilities for guest comfort.
 With architect Courtney Kapp guiding the projects, the historic lodge and cabins have been artfully refurbished and redecorated, respecting the Ranch’s historic integrity and maintaining the original structures.